m7mdyoussef/Take-Home-Test/README.md

 # Take-Home-Test

-iOS app in SwiftUI & UiKit and Binding that helps the user explore Characters List in an easy manner using clean Archticture MVVM-C with coordinator pattern.
+iOS app in SwiftUI & UiKit {combine and Binding} that helps the user explore Characters List in an easy manner using clean Archticture MVVM-C with coordinator pattern.

 Used technology stack in the code: